Bloch MB.150: Operational history

-Upon evaluation, early deliveries were deemed unsuitable for combat operations, principally due to issues with the tailplane; thus, plans were laid for the first 157 production fighters to be stored awaiting modification, while additional production examples were built with the correction made.
-Furthermore, the type was initially confined to performing training duties alone; prior to the outbreak of the Second World War, only a single squadron, allocated to the 1st Escadre de Chasse, received the type.
+Upon evaluation, early deliveries were deemed unsuitable for combat operations, principally due to problems with the tailplane; plans were laid for the first 157 production fighters to be stored awaiting modification, while additional production examples were built with the correction.
+The type was initially confined to performing training duties alone; prior to the outbreak of the Second World War, only one squadron, allocated to the 1st Escadre de Chasse, received the type.
 Upon the eve of the conflict, around 249 aircraft had been manufactured; of these, roughly 123 aircraft had been accepted by the Armée de l'Air.
 However, few of these were considered to be flyable, the majority missing their gunsights and propellers.

-On 26 September 1939, the first modified MB.152s were delivered to the French Air Force; the first of these fighters were allocated to active squadrons by early October and, by mid-November 1939, two separate Groupes de Chasse (fighter groups) had been equipped with 26 MB.152s each.
+On 26 September 1939, the first modified MB.152s were delivered to the French Air Force; allocation to active squadrons began by early October and, by mid-November 1939, two Groupes de Chasse (fighter wings) had been equipped with 26 MB.152s each.
 At this point, the type still demonstrated some unfavourable flight characteristics, such as during steep dives.
-Meanwhile, increasing numbers of MB.151 aircraft were being delivered to be squadrons for training purposes in advance of their anticipated conversion to the MB.152.
-During the initial stage of the conflict, known as the Phoney War, very few engagements between the MB.152 and the aircraft of the Luftwaffe occurred; in this period, only a single kill of a Junkers Ju 88 was recorded.
+Increasing numbers of MB.151 aircraft were being delivered to be squadrons for training in advance of their conversion to the MB.152.
+During the early Phoney War, very few engagements between the MB.152 and the aircraft of the Luftwaffe occurred; in this period, only the shooting-down of a Junkers Ju 88 was recorded.

-During the Battle of France, a mixture of MB.151s and MB.152s equipped nine Groupes de Chasse; the MB.152 was the most numerous aircraft remaining in service during the final weeks prior to the signing of the Armistice of 22 June 1940.
-They proved to be tough aircraft, able to withstand considerable battle damage, rapidly reach high speeds during a dive, and functioned well as a gunnery platform.
-In air combat they were outmatched by the Messerschmitt Bf 109E on almost every count and proved slower than the twin-engined Bf 110.
-All Bloch units suffered heavy losses.
-In the week of heavy air fighting between 10 and 17 May, it was almost commonplace for a Bloch squadron to take off with eight or nine aircraft and come back with only two or three.
-On their side, the pilots of Bloch MB.152s claimed at least 188 enemy aircraft, for the loss of about 86 Blochs.
+During the Battle of France, MB.151s and MB.152s equipped nine Groupes de Chasse; the MB.152 was the most numerous aircraft remaining in service during the final weeks prior to the signing of the Armistice of 22 June 1940.
+They proved to be tough aircraft, able to withstand considerable battle damage, rapidly reach high speeds during a dive and were steady gun platforms.
+In air combat they were outmatched by the Messerschmitt Bf 109E on almost every count and proved slower than the twin-engined Messerschmitt Bf 110.
+All Bloch units suffered many losses.
+In the week of 10 to 17 May, it was almost commonplace for a Bloch squadron to take off with eight or nine aircraft and come back with only two or three.
+The MB.152 pilots claimed at least 188 enemy aircraft, for the loss of about 86 Blochs.
 In the third week in May the Bloch units had suffered severe losses and were pulled back to the Paris area to reform.